sovrynn/ecdo/1-EVIDENCE/physical-material/water-bodies/README.md

 ### William Ryan

 Apparently the OG Black Sea deluge researcher.
 He has produced research from 1997 all the way up till very recently.
-His original thesis was around 5600 BC, he which he revised to 6200 BC in 2003.
+His original thesis was around 5600 BC, which he revised to 6200 BC in 2003.

 1997 paper (hard copy here): https://sci-hub.ru/10.1016/s0025-3227(97)00007-8